E018 - The Verbal Defence Pattern of Fight (part 1)Jun 15, 2020

 Enjoy this week's video episode, or continue reading the blog below!

 So are you one of the people who blurts out their feelings, fights & gets it all out?
 Or do you know people like that?
-Let me know in the comments below!
-And if you want to, hit that subscribe button down below too.

 So why me, who am I to talk about this?
 I'm inspired to do the work at the messy meeting point of voices and trauma, and focus on liberating shut down voices, to help them become clear and empowered.
 It’s part of my mission here on planet earth after I was teleported down from the mothership a few weeks ago.
 And within the heart of this, I feel that clear, powerful, heart-centered voices are going to help turn around the way that we live on this planet.
 Shut down voices create passivity and disconnection.
 And as the eminently quotable Albert Einstein once said, “The world will not be destroyed by those who do evil, but by those who watch them without doing anything”.